LambdaGaming/GAuto/README.md

 # Features
 ### Vehicle Health System
 - Vehicles will smoke when their health drops below 25%, and explode when their health reaches 0.
+- If VFire is installed, vehicles that remain on fire for too long will become charred and permanently unfixable.
 - Vehicles can be damaged through bullets, explosives, collisions, etc.
 - The repair tool weapon and repair kit entity can be used to restore vehicle health.
 #### Tire Damage